 It was just recently, O’Donnell notes, that “people learned that GPUs were useful for processing AI workloads…mobile phones became much more powerful, catapulting the ARM architecture from a quaint toy to become a real threat, [and] the Internet of Things became a reality, fueled by a rapid improvement in price-performance ratios on the chips.”

-If that explanation doesn't satisfactorily answer the question of why there's a chip shortage, O'Donnell has further explanations: Cloud computing continues to grow, mobile phones sales are constant and cryptocurrency miners have been buying up the most powerful GPUs on the market.
+If that explanation doesn’t satisfactorily answer the question of why there’s a global chip shortage, O’Donnell has further explanations: Cloud computing continues to grow, mobile phones sales are constant and cryptocurrency miners have been buying up the most powerful GPUs on the market.

 To make matters worse, tensions between the U.S. and China leading to sanctions have caused Chinese companies to stockpile chips and manufacturing equipment, further draining global supplies.

 Factor in the pandemic and its related boom in PC sales plus the increase in computing needs for remote collaboration software, and you have even more hands reaching into the global semiconductor pot.

 “If it has a plug or a battery, it is probably full of chips,” O’Donnell said, adding that when the chip supply tightens, the entire modern economy feels the effects.